nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `edit 1 c/Goggle e/johndoe@example.com` Edits the company and email address of the 1st opening to be `Goggle` and `johndoe@example.com` respectively.
 - `edit 2 c/Shopee d/` Edits the company of the 2nd opening to be `Shopee` and clears all existing `KEYDATE`.

+# List upcoming dates : `upcoming`

+Lists openings which has events in the next N days.

+Format: `upcoming N`

+* Lists all openings which has events in the next N days.
+* N **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `upcoming 1` lists all openings with events happening in the next 1 day.

 ### Filtering openings by company or position: `find`

 Finds openings whose COMPANY or POSITION contain any of the given keywords.